Sharvesh-Waran/SpringBootApplication---CI-AND-CD/README.md

 # DevOps-Example
 This is a sample Spring Boot Application, used to explain the Jenkins pipeline, in creating a full CI/CD flow using docker too.

-# Jenkins
-Jenkins is an open source automation server written in Java.
-Jenkins helps to automate the non-human part of the software development process, with continuous integration and facilitating technical aspects of continuous delivery.
-It is a server-based system that runs in servlet containers such as Apache Tomcat.

-# Docker

-Docker is a collection of interoperating software-as-a-service and platform-as-a-service offerings that employ operating-system-level virtualization to cultivate development and delivery of software inside standardized software packages called containers.
-The software that hosts the containers is called Docker Engine.

 # Using Jenkins with Docker
 First of all to use jenkins with docker, we will have to know that as we are running Jenkins inside a docker container, and we need access to docker to build our services images, so first of all let's build a Jenkins image with docker installed inside it.
 Let's check the dockerfile to